 The wrapping paper for the wa-gashi.
 Can you guess what this kanji says?

-The tea ceremony truly extends beyond what one might expect from having a cup of tea with a slice of cake.
+The Japanese tea ceremony truly extends beyond what one might expect from having a cup of tea with a slice of cake.
 No doubt, tea and cake are involved, but the guests are invited for much more than nourishment, The cha-no-yu is intended as an exchange of friendship and goodwill between host and guest.
 Well-wishes have long been rooted in the ritual of tea-drinking.
 Everyone knows the legendary reputation of tea throughout India and China.
 Not long after the beverage evolved from being a strictly medicinal concoction to a drink of luxury, it traveled to Japan during the ninth century, courtesy of the Buddhist monk Eichu.
 The method most widely associated with cha-no-yu came into prominence, thanks to another monk named Eisai, during the twelfth century.
 A hundred years later, tea became a status symbol for the samurai in the Muromachi period.
 The warriors organized frequent tasting parties and tea-making contests, thus giving rise to the cha-no-yu.

 Enjoy authentic matcha from a raku tea bowl, dating back to the sixteenth century.
 During the Sengoku era, the renowned tea master Sen no Rikyuu enlisted a renowned tile-maker named Chojiro to produce hand-molded tea bowls for use in a wabi-style ceremony. (“Wabi” suggests delicate, impermanent nature; it is reflected in what are perceived to be flaws on the bowl, as well as in the delicate clay).
 The matcha, itself, varies in thickness, and intensity.